odedjak/room619/CONTRIBUTING.md

 # Contributing to room619

-Thank you for contributing to the Modular Real-Time Embedded Framework!
+Thank you for contributing to the Modular Micro-Services Framework!
 This document provides guidelines for participating in the project.

 ## Getting Started